Edge-Only Universal Adversarial Attacks in Distributed Learning: Experimental Evaluation

-\paragraph{Variation of the success rate with $\epsilon$.} In Figure \ref{f:eps_analysis}, we reported the model accuracy when varying the attack magnitude \( \epsilon \) for edge-only UAPs across different layers.
-For this test, we consider the class 'tench' as the target reference class for both ResNet50 and MobileNetV2.
+In Fig. \ref{f:eps_analysis}, we reported the model accuracy when varying the attack magnitude \( \epsilon \) for edge-only UAPs across different layers.
+For this test, we considered the class 'tench' as the target reference class for both ResNet50 and MobileNetV2.
 As illustrated in the plot, the effectiveness of the attack varies significantly, while \( \epsilon = \frac{16}{255} \) appears to be a reasonable compromise for high effectiveness and low magnitude.
-Additional results are provided in the supplementary material, while Figure \ref{f:perturbed_images} includes visual examples of perturbed images generated from the first layers (edge depth 1/4) of MobileNetV2, targeting mostly high-frequency components, as shown in Figure \ref{f:perturbations}, due to the nature of early network features.
+A clarification of the magnitude of the features of the edge-side attacks is shown in Fig. \ref{f:perturbed_images}, which includes visual examples of perturbed images generated from the first layers (edge depth 1/4) of MobileNetV2, targeting mostly high-frequency components, as shown in Fig. \ref{f:perturbations}, due to the nature of early network features.